ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 * Format email using a predefined html template or specify your own template.
 * Send attachments with the email at the incident level or task level.
 * Example rules included at the incident and task levels.
+* Unified view of inbound and outbound emails
+* Manage threaded conversations
 ---

 ## Requirements